 There are no historic data for estimating population size prior to the surveys of the 1950s or to estimate carrying capacity.
-Polynesian settlement (approximately 300 AD) probably excluded monk seals from the main Hawaiian Islands, constraining them to the NWHI where there is no evidence of Polynesian presence (with the exception of Necker and Nihoa Islands (Rauzon, 2001).
-With an indefinite history in the MHI, seven monk seal sightings were documented from 1928-1956 (Kenyon and Rice, 1959) in addition to Niihau residents' reports that seals were common after 1970 (Baker and Johanos, 2004).
-In an effort to reduce male aggression in 1994, 21 adult seals were translocated to MHI from the NWHI, accounting for a small portion of seals sighted among those that naturally occur in MHI (Hiruki et al., 1993a; Starfield et al., 1995; Baker and Johanos, 2004).
+Polynesian settlement (approximately 300 AD) probably excluded monk seals from the main Hawaiian Islands, constraining them to the NWHI where there is only evidence of Polynesian presence at Necker and Nihoa Islands (Rauzon, 2001)).
+In the MHI, seven monk seal sightings were documented from 1928-1956 (Kenyon and Rice, 1959).
+Niihau residents reported that seals appeared there in the 1970's (Baker and Johanos, 2004).
+In an effort to reduce male aggression in 1994, 21 adult seals were translocated to the MHI from the NWHI, accounting for a small portion of seals sighted among those that naturally occur in MHI (Hiruki et al., 1993a; Starfield et al., 1995; Baker and Johanos, 2004).